RossAnderson/EarthView/README.md

 Bugs and Limitations
 --------------------

+- The light position lags by 1 frame for some reason.
 - There are holes in the globe at the poles because there is no map tile content there.
 - Add support for MBTiles (http://mapbox.com/mbtiles-spec/) for locally stored/cached content.